 Don Breton stripes or beachwear for breakfast and lunch, and drape yourself in white linen for dinner.

 Chef José Bailly helms both of the mod-Provençal restaurants at Les Roches Rouges.
 All-day eatery La Plage specialises in seasonal dishes and sharing plates made with locally-sourced ingredients and served in a relaxed atmosphere.
 Order a classic salade niçoise or grilled lamb, and don’t miss the cream-filled brioche tarte Tropézienne.
-Dinners at La Terrasse – from a menu of traditional regional dishes – come with a side of sweeping sea views.
+Dinners at Récif – from a menu of traditional regional dishes – come with a side of sweeping sea views.
 Offerings on the seafood-centric menu range from octopus with squid and seaweed to stuffed purple artichokes; the accompanying wine list is respectably extensive, with an impressive range of organic wines too.
-Please note, La Terrasse will be closed fhroughout the 2020 summer season.

-Les Roches Rouges has three laid-back bars – La Cabane, La Terrace and Beach bar – so you’ll never be far from a refreshing drink.
-Mixologist Dean Shury, has dreamed up peach-laced Rinquinquin cocktails, anise-flavoured French pastis, and summery orange-and peach-infused wine; all muddled up with locally sourced ingredients, naturally.
+Les Roches Rouges has two laid-back bars – La Cabane and La Plage beach bar – so you’ll never be far from a refreshing drink.
+Perhaps a peach-laced Rinquinquin cocktail, anise-flavoured French pastis, or summery orange-and peach-infused wine; all muddled up with locally sourced ingredients, naturally.

 Order snacks, meals and drinks directly to your door during restaurant opening hours; there's a delivery charge of €5.